paddytobias/paddytobias.github.io/index.md

 <details><summary>**2018-ongoing**</summary>
 <p>

-I am currently based at UNE in this role, reporting to the Deputy Vice Chancellor - Research (DVCR), Prof. Heiko Daniel.
-Whilst based in the Research Services Directorate, to carry out this role effectively, I work collaboratively with the University Library and the IT Directorate, as well as the faculties.
+I am currently based at Deakin University, Burwood, reporting to the Director of the eResearch team, Dr Christopher McAvaney.
+My role is to service researcher at the the Burwood campus, including coordinating training, providing strategic support for faculties, and supporting researchers to incorporate computational techniques into their workflow.

 </p>
 </details>